Sgitario/Android-LayoutGrid-View/README.md

 LayoutGridView
 ==============

-Android control enables to visualize data in a grid layouts such as the GridView widget in Android native.
+This widget to visualize data in a grid layouts such as the GridView widget in Android native.

 The LayoutGridView widget enables: